Payments during the 2024 Paralympics

-With your tickets for the 2024 Olympics booked, you are now in the process of preparing your trip to France.
+With your tickets for the 2024 Paralympics booked, you are now in the process of preparing your trip to France.
 How can I change currency into euros?
 What is the maximum amount of money I can have on arrival in the European Union?
 Which bank cards are accepted in France?
-All the information on payments during the 2024 Olympic Games in this article.
+All the information on payments during the 2024 Paralympic Games in this article.

 As in all the countries of the euro zone, you pay in France in euros.
 One euro is divided into one hundred cents.
 The euro symbol is €.